Jiblet/CaseRejiggler/README.md

 # Case Rejiggler
 This mod combines my SICC_Intel mod with some changes I wanted to make to the THICC Weapons case.

+Then when I went to make one further change, I decided to rewrite and enormously over engineer it to make it extensible via the config.json file by the end user. **You're welcome!**

 ## Docs case and SICC pouch changes

 I was annoyed at having to choose between taking a Docs case or a SICC depending on what map I was going into and what I planned to do in there; often neither case was entirely appropriate.
 So this mod started off by enabling both Intelligence folders and the new (as of 12.12) Keycard holder cases to be stored inside a S I C C organizational pouch.